bad-bit/thames/README.md

 # Thames
-Jst feed a wordpress theme name.
-The tool will identify websites built on the same wordpress theme.
-It's that simple.
+A web scraper capable of scraping the internet for identifying themes of websites built on WordPress.

+Just feed Google Dorks and let it scrape the internet!